2020 Houston Astros season: American League Championship Series

 The Rays started right hander Tyler Glasnow, while the Astros countered with Zack Greinke.
-The Astros took an early lead with another first inning home run from José Altuve and then added another run on an Altuve RBI double in the third.
+The Astros took an early lead with another first inning home run from Jose Altuve and then added another run on an Altuve RBI double in the third.
 The Rays tied it at two in the fourth inning on an Randy Arozarena home run.
 George Springer hit a go-ahead two-run home run in the bottom of the fifth.
 The Rays drew within a run on a Willy Adames run-scoring double in the top of the ninth.
 Ryan Pressly was able to get the final out and move the series to Game 5 with the Astros trailing three-games-to-one.